-(a) Upon creation of a certificate of title, the office shall promptly deliver the certificate of title, if written, or a record evidencing the certificate of title, if electronic, to the secured party of record, if any, to the address shown on the security interest statement submitted by the secured party of record and, unless previously provided to the owner of record, shall deliver a record evidencing the certificate of title to the owner of record at the address indicated in the files of the office.
-If no secured party is indicated in the files of the office, the written
+(a) Upon creation of a certificate of title, the office shall promptly deliver a written certificate of title, or a record evidencing an electronic certificate of title, to the secured party of record, if any, at the address shown on the security-interest statement submitted by the secured party of record and, unless previously provided to the owner of record, a record indicated in the files of the office, an electronic communication address.

-- certificate of title or record evidencing the electronic certificate of title must be delivered to the owner of record.
-A record evidencing an electronic certificate of title may be delivered to either a mailing address or an electronic communication address if indicated in the files of the office. - (b) Within a reasonable period not to exceed [15] business days after receipt of a request for a written certificate of title pursuant to subsection (a), the office shall create the certificate and deliver it to the person making the request. - (c) If a written certificate of title is created, any electronic certificate of title is canceled and replaced by the written certificate of title.
-The cancellation must be noted in the files of the office with an indication of the date and time of cancellation. - (d) If an electronic certificate of title is created, any existing written certificate of title must be canceled.
-The cancellation must be noted on the face of the written certificate of title and in the files of the office with an indication of the date and time of cancellation.
+request that a written certificate of title be created and delivered pursuant to subsection (a), the evidencing the certificate of title to the owner of record at the address indicated in the files of the office.
+If no secured party is indicated in the files of the office, the written certificate of title or record evidencing the electronic certificate of title must be delivered to the owner of record.
+A record evidencing an electronic certificate of title may be delivered to a mailing address or, if

+(b) Within a reasonable time not to exceed [15] business days after receipt of a

+- office shall create the certificate and deliver it to the person making the request. - 2 (c) If a written certificate of title is created, any electronic certificate of title is 3 canceled and replaced by the written certificate of title.
+The cancellation must be indicated in the 4 files of the office with an indication of the date [and time] of cancellation. - (d) Before an electronic certificate of title is created, any existing certificate of title must be surrendered.
+If an electronic certificate of title is created, any existing written certificate of title that has been surrendered to the office must be destroyed or otherwise canceled, with an indication in the files of the office of the date [and time] of cancellation.
+If the written certificate of title being canceled is not destroyed, the cancellation must be indicated on the face of the written certificate of title.

 Derived from UMVCT Section 10.
-See also Section 8 Note that Section 9 (Application for a Certificate of Title) provides for optional use of an e-mail address, to be used for delivery of electronic records.
+See also Section 8.
+As discussed below, this provides a "title holding" system allowing the secured party of record to hold any written certificate of title.
+While this is consistent with existing law in most states, it represents a change in a minority of states.
+Section 9 (Application for a Certificate of Title) provides for optional use of an e-mail address, to be used for delivery of electronic records.